theman-oj10/Hoopify/README.md

 Leaderboard Data Retrieval: Within the component's useEffect hook, the leaderboard data is fetched from the Firestore collection named 'scores'.
 The data is queried with filtering options to match the current user's email and location.
 The fetched data is stored in the component's state variable leaderboardData using setLeaderboardData.
 Render Leaderboard Items: The component defines the renderLeaderboardItem function, which takes an item's properties (such as id, score, email, and location) and renders them in a leaderboard item format.
 Each leaderboard item is displayed with a rank, email, and score.
 Filtering by Location: The component includes logic to filter the leaderboard data based on the user's location.
 This ensures that only scores from the specific location are displayed in the leaderboard.
 By combining the Firebase integration, leaderboard data retrieval, filtering by location, and rendering of leaderboard items, this feature aims to provide a dynamic and customizable leaderboard experience for users.

 Customizable Reports

-Objective: The app should allow users to generate customizable reports based on data collected from personal workouts or pickup games.
-The reports should provide insights into an individual’s progress over time and give insightful statistics using the ‘hot zones’ as well.
+Objective: The app's primary objective is to allow users to generate customizable reports based on data collected from personal workouts or pickup games.
+These reports should provide insights into an individual's progress over time and offer statistics using 'hot zones' as well.

-Progress: The customizable reports feature has not been implemented.
-Further development and data such as shooting efficiency in different regions of the court is necessary to create a reporting system that analyzes the collected data and presents it in a customizable format that is downloadable.
+Progress: The app has successfully implemented the customizable reports feature, enabling users to generate reports based on their workout or pickup game data.
+These reports offer valuable insights into the user's progress and statistics, including shooting efficiency in different regions of the court ('hot zones').
+Users can customize the content of the reports to focus on specific metrics and timeframes that are most relevant to them.
+However, one current limitation is that the report content is shared as text instead of being downloadable in a specific format (e.g., PDF or CSV).
+Despite this, the shared text-based reports serve the purpose of presenting the collected data and providing valuable insights to the users.
+Future development will focus on incorporating downloadable formats like PDF and CSV, data visualization, and cloud storage integration to further enhance the user experience and convenience.

 Share Feature
 Objective: We want to be able to share customized reports and leaderboard positions.

-Progress: We have implemented the share feature and we can currently share the workout score.
-Once we develop the customizable reports and fully develop the leaderboard we will integrate the share features into those as well.
+Progress: We have implemented the share feature and we can currently share the hotzones, report page, and stats page.
+They are available on all of these three pages.

 Location Feature

 Objective: Implement a feature to retrieve the user's current location and use it to fetch data from a Flask web app, store it in Firestore, and display the address.

 Progress:

 Permissions and Location Access: The function GetCurrentLocation starts by requesting foreground location permissions from the user using Location.requestForegroundPermissionsAsync.
 If the permission is not granted, an alert is displayed to the user.
 Obtaining Current Location: After permission is granted, the function uses Location.getCurrentPositionAsync to retrieve the user's current coordinates.
 The latitude and longitude values are extracted from the response.
 Reverse Geocoding: The Location.reverseGeocodeAsync function is used to obtain the address information based on the latitude and longitude values.
 The response is an array of address items.
 Fetching Data from Flask Web App: The function then makes a request to a Flask web app to fetch data.
 The response is converted to JSON format, and the totalShotsMade and totalShotsTaken values are extracted.
 Storing Data in Firestore: The function creates a document in the 'scores' collection of Firestore.
 The document ID is obtained from auth.currentUser?.uid, and the data to be stored includes the user's email, location (address), totalShotsMade, and totalShotsTaken.
 The setDoc function is used to add the document to Firestore.

-Overall Progress

-We have almost fully implemented all the features except the hotzones feature which just needs some work on the frontend and the customizable report feature.
-Furthermore, the algorithm used to analyze the videos needs significant improvements as the accuracy is still lacking and we do not want that to compromise users’ experience.
-From user testing, we have gained valuable insight on which direction we should be headed towards and it has pointed us in the right way.
-Hence, there is still work to be done regarding the features and overall deployment of the app before testing can be carried out.
+Biggest Weaknesses and Possible Solutions
+We have been able to implement an app that is effective in analyzing basketball videos but can be improved in the following ways.

+Currently, the model we are using is a model trained on a default COCO dataset.
+While we found models online specialized to track basketballs and hoops, we were unable to train them because of hardware limitations on our personal machines.
+This model would improve accuracy and allow us to redesign our algorithm so that we no longer need to make the user select the rim and the backboard.
+It will also accommodate non-stationary videos.
+In terms of position tracking, we also discovered an Edge Detection algorithm which along with a Hough Transform can be implemented to automatically detect the lines on the court.
+If we combine this with a new model, the user will no longer have to select any points which will make our user experience far better.
+We can also look to add GPU support on the Google Cloud Server that we deployed our backend in as that would improve loading times to a much larger extent.

 Tech Stack

 Frontend:
 React-Native: One of the most popular frameworks in the industry and with existing experience in react we decided to use this to build a cross-platform application

 Backend:
 Open CV: OpenCV provides a comprehensive collection of computer vision algorithms and techniques, including image filtering, feature detection, object tracking, camera calibration, and more.
 It covers a broad range of tasks required in computer vision applications, making it a versatile library for a wide array of projects.
+OpenCV has been around for a long time and is widely used in the computer vision community.
+If you're working on a project that relies heavily on legacy code or requires integration with existing OpenCV-based systems, sticking with OpenCV made the most sense for us as there were also Youtube tutorials that made us learn in the limited time that we had since it was more beginner friendly.
+However, for future developments to improve our algorithm, we hope to indulge in other models such as TensorFlow.
+TensorFlow and other deep learning frameworks are well-suited for complex deep learning tasks, especially those involving large-scale datasets and sophisticated neural network architectures.
+If you're working on advanced computer vision projects, such as image classification with deep CNNs or semantic segmentation with complex models like Mask R-CNN, TensorFlow would be a more appropriate choice due to its extensive support for deep learning.

 Ultralytics: Python package that allowed us to use the Yolo model with relative ease.
 It offered a plug-and-play-like experience which was helpful for us as we are beginners in computer vision.
+It is built on top of PyTorch, and provides an easier and more beginner-friendly experience for using YOLO (You Only Look Once) models for object detection.
+YOLO is a popular real-time object detection algorithm known for its speed and accuracy.
+If you're new to computer vision and want to get started quickly with object detection using YOLO, Ultralytics offers a more straightforward implementation compared to setting up and training models from scratch using TensorFlow.

 Database:
 FireStore:
 Mobile and web support: Firebase is well-suited for both mobile and web applications.
 It provides SDKs and libraries for various platforms and frameworks, including Android, iOS, JavaScript, and Unity, making it easier to develop cross-platform applications.

 Security and authentication: Firebase offers built-in authentication and security rules to protect data and user access.
 It supports various authentication providers, such as email/password, social login (e.g., Google, Facebook), and custom authentication methods.

+Serverless Architecture: Firebase supports serverless architecture, meaning developers can focus more on building the front-end and user experience without worrying about server management and infrastructure.

+Overall, firebase's ease of use, real-time capabilities, and extensive feature set made it an easy choice for us to work on to develop Hoopify.

 Others:
 Github: Version Control as it is the industry standard.

 Dependencies
     "@expo/webpack-config": "^18.0.1",
     "@react-native-firebase/app": "^18.0.0",
     "@react-native-firebase/auth": "^18.0.0",